ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/create-your-first-connector-with-ballerina.md

 > For reference, check the [Twitter connector README](https://github.com/ballerina-platform/module-ballerinax-twitter/blob/main/README.md).

-3. Write Example Use Cases (Optional)
+3. Write example use cases (optional)

-Providing practical, real-world examples helps users understand the connector better.
-These examples should show how the connector is used in different scenarios.
+Providing practical examples helps users understand the connector better.
+These examples should show how the connector is used in real-world scenarios.

 - All the examples should be added under the `examples/` directory.
 - Each example should be added as a Ballerina package with its own `README.md` file, explaining the use case and how to run the example.